Maintenance Training Conference

 WATS is entirely dedicated to airline simulation and training, allowing you to discover the latest innovative training solutions for maintenance teams.
-Supported by the training industry and subject matter experts, the WATS 2022 Maintenance Training Conference will provide practical solutions for those day to day challenges and will offer key insights into the future of the industry.
+Supported by the training industry and subject matter experts, the WATS 2022 Maintenance Training Conference provided practical solutions for those day to day challenges and offered key insights into the future of the industry.

-The conference theme for WATS 2022 is Enabling the World Airline Industry.
+The conference theme for WATS 2022 was Enabling the World Airline Industry.

 Dr. Bill Johnson